-Appealing Financial Aid and Merit Scholarships
+Appealing Financial Aid and Merit Scholarship Awards

 Still, you are more likely to be successful in appealing for more financial aid (as opposed to merit aid) if your family is affected by special circumstances.

 Here are some of those potential circumstances:

 - A significant change to your or your parent's income

 - A serious illness or diagnosis

 - Divorce or separation of parents or spouse

 - Significant out-of-pocket medical expenses